Root Cause Analysis

 - Simplifying: The simpler the life, the more likely quietness becomes a transformational habit.

 As quietness increases and fears subside, as stress no longer rules and reigns, my inner atmosphere increases in peaceful consistency and reliability.
-And as this happens, I’m experiencing a transformation that only God could orchestrate.
+As this happens, I’m experiencing a transformation that only God could orchestrate.